Ariana James Stuns In Coordinating Blue Set With Zip-Up Top & Booty Shorts

 “Be happy with what you have while working hard for what you want,” the translated caption read.

 Her outfit perfectly showcased her bombshell body that she has worked so hard to achieve.
 She opted for a skintight top that boasted a gorgeous powder blue hue.
-The textured fabric and clung tightly to her fit upper-half.
+The textured fabric clung tightly to her fit upper-half.
 The piece featured a gold zipper in the middle, which she wore slightly undone.
-The bottom of the garment had a thick band and helped draw attention to her taut tummy.
+The bottom of the garment had a thick band that helped draw attention to her taut tummy.

 Her shorts were even sexier, doing a lot more showing than covering up.
 Its “V” waistband rode low on her navel, accentuating her trim midsection and tiny waist.
 Like the top, the fabric was textured and snugly fit every inch of her bombshell body.
 The piece hit high on her thighs and allowed her toned legs to be seen in their entirety.
 It also featured small ties on either side.